Protea scolymocephala: Taxonomy

 Protea scolymocephala was first described by Linnaeus as Leucadendron scolymocephalum, but moved to the genus Protea by Johann Jacob Reichard in 1779 or 1780.

 Description

 It is a small, erect shrub between 0.5 and 1.5 m in height.
 It has a single main stem, which branches into a large number of secondary stems.
 The leaves are linear-spatulate and curve upwards.
-The inflorescence is yellowish green and relatively small, some 3.5–4.5 cm in diameter.
+The inflorescence is yellowish green and relatively small, some in diameter.
 The species flowers in Spring, between June or July to November, with the peak in early Spring, between August and September.
 This species is monoecious with both sexes in each flower.
 The fruits are persistent, which means they are retained on the plant after drying.
 The seeds stored within the fire-resistant, dried fruit, and when released after fires are dispersed by means of wind.

 Individual plants generally have a generational length of some 20 years.